TedTschopp/tedt.org/_posts/Blog Posts/2006-01-04-the_path_west.md

 subtitle: "An Ode to Transcendence and the Inner Quest for Redemption"
 description: "This evocative poem explores themes of time, forgiveness, and the human quest for redemption.
 Through imagery of the ocean, sand, and a journey into the west, the poet conveys a sense of longing, reflection, and peaceful acceptance of life's inevitable end."
 keywords: "Poetry, Time, Forgiveness, Redemption, Journey, Sands of Time, Reflection, Human Quest, Departure, Earthly Sphere, Triumph, Penance"
-picture_description: "An image of a serene beach at sunset, where waves gently lap the shore and sands slip through outstretched fingers.
+picture-description: "An image of a serene beach at sunset, where waves gently lap the shore and sands slip through outstretched fingers.
 A lone figure stands in contemplation, symbolizing the reflections on time, forgiveness, and life's journey expressed in the poem."